 Researchers are experimenting with technology to get to a point where a cancer diagnosis is no longer a life-altering event that usually results in an untimely death, but rather a managed, chronic condition.

 Fremont, CA: Cancer is the second biggest cause of death worldwide, accounting for one out of every six deaths.
 Individuals, families, societies, and governments are all affected on a physical, emotional, and financial level.
 Cancer research is still one of the most important topics of study in the medical field.
-The inventions that contributed to the quick creation of the COVID-19 vaccine were originally intended to cure cancer, such as the mRNA technology.
-It has since evolved into a forward-thinking approach for cancer immunotherapy, with researchers predicting that the field will continue to flourish in the future.
+The inventions that contributed to the quick creation of the COVID-19 vaccine were originally intended to cure cancer, such as mRNA technology.
+It has since evolved into a forward-thinking approach to cancer immunotherapy, with researchers predicting that the field will continue to flourish in the future.

 Some technologies that are reshaping the future of oncology: